 The public may not be able to tell the difference between the actor and the character, but the actor, who is playing the role is supposed to 'get' that people may not care about him as he is but care about the character that he portrays.

 This leads to a funny kind of insanity in which the actor doesn't just confuse himself with the character he plays, but behaves in such a manner as if he thinks he is irreplaceable.

 Edd Byrnes was an actor who appeared in a TV show called "77 Sunset Strip".

 He played a character called 'Kookie' and was very popular.

-The star of the show was Efrem Zimbalist, who placed a private investigator.
-Kookie was a parking valet.
+The star of the show was Efrem Zimbalist, who played a private investigator.
+Kookie played a parking valet.

 Teens related to him, as he was always combing his greasy pompadour hair and spoke the slang of the late 1950s.